zubairhassan652/github-profile/README.md

-# My Github Profile For Code Review
+# Go Web Application

-Purpose of this repo is to show of standard coding styles or my own coding patterns in `go`.
+Purpose of this repo is to show of standard coding styles of web application or my own coding patterns in `go`.

 ### Manage DB